Yu-Tsern/DigitalCertificateLab/lab1/README.md

 bash-3.2$
 ```

-Third, make an ssh connection to the user node in this terminal.
-Now, we are able to display browser in a graphical interface.
+Third, make an ssh connection to the **user** node in this terminal.
+Now, browser can be displayed in a graphical interface.
 Use this command to launch the browser:

 ```
 firefox